mathilde999/selection-png/README.md

 `snakemake -s enrich.smk --profile [profile_file]`

 ### UKBiobank Summary Statistics analysis
-We first downloaded the summary statistics files from publicly available [source](http://www.nealelab.is/uk-biobank).
+We first downloaded the summary statistics [files](http://www.nealelab.is/uk-biobank) of UK bio bank (UKBB) from publicly available.
 Files can be downloaded from https://pan-ukb-us-east-1.s3.amazonaws.com/sumstats_flat_files/.
 Both data and index should be downloaded in the same folder to use our codes.
 #### Download files
 ```shell
 wget https://pan-ukb-us-east-1.s3.amazonaws.com/sumstats_flat_files/*.tsv.bgz